 The patient who wrote it doesn't know how much it means to me.
 I haven't seen or heard of him since the day he gave it to me.
 Perhaps he has since died of another near-fatal asthma attack.
 I'll never know.
-But even today, in my darkest moments, all I have to do is recall his letter and I am comforted.
+But even today, in my darkest moments, all I have to do is recall his letter and I am filled with rays of hope.
+I found violence, accidental trauma and infectious diseases; death, death and death.